The Moon (Chandra): Sovereign of the Mind, Keeper of the Tides

 Classical Reference Notes

-Brihat Parashara Hora Shastra: Describes Chandra as windy and phlegmatic in constitution, learned, with a round body and auspicious appearance.
+Parashara describes Chandra as windy and phlegmatic in constitution (Vata-Kapha), learned, with a round body and auspicious appearance.
 Notes sweet speech alongside a fickle and lustful nature.
 Assigns the Moon to watery abodes, the Muhurtha time unit, saline taste, and rulership over milky trees.
 Specifies exaltation at Taurus 3°, Moolatrikona in Taurus 3°–30°, and own sign Cancer.
-States that Moon has no enemies.
+BPHS uniquely states that Moon has no enemies—a quality shared by no other graha—reflecting the lunar principle of pure receptivity.

 Closing Reflection